 “In a minute,” Mary said, without moving.

-Martha glanced over her “To Do” list which was artistically penned on home-made paper with ink made from crushed cultivated grapes.
+Martha glanced at her “To Do” list which was artistically penned on home-made paper with ink made from crushed cultivated grapes.

 ☐ Trim myrtle shrubs into the shape of the twelve disciples.